• Free shipping on all orders

 Food & Diet Requirements 🦴

 Bichonaranians are small dogs that can be prone to obesity and weight gain, so it’s important to feed them a high-quality diet.
-There is an ongoing debate between feeding small dogs dry kibble or canned food since both have their advantages and disadvantages.
+There is an ongoing debate about feeding small dogs dry kibble or canned food since both have their advantages and disadvantages.
 Wet food is easier to eat and has higher levels of protein, while dry kibble helps prevent plaque from building on their teeth and gumlines.
 We recommend consulting with your veterinarian for your puppy’s specific needs.

 Exercise 🐕